 - Lines of Business

 Companies with fewer than ten employees typically do not need to use GL Variables.
 GL variables are flexible and can be changed, but typically don't change often unless the company has grown significantly or changed its business model.

 Labor Variable 1-2

 Labor variables are used to track categories of labor for reporting.
 There are two labor variables that are available for entry on the time card line.
-A user can tag time card line data to the variables.
+You can tag time card line data to the variables.
 Labor variables are typically used to aggregate time entry in the areas listed below: